kudulab/docker-terraform-dojo/README.md

 1. You decide that your changes are ready and you:
  * merge into master branch
  * run locally:
-   * `./tasks set_version` to set version in CHANGELOG and chart version files to the version from OVersion backend
+   * `./tasks set_version` to set version in CHANGELOG, bump patch version
-   * e.g. `./tasks set_version 1.2.3` to set version in CHANGELOG and chart version
+   * e.g. `./tasks set_version 1.2.3` to set version in CHANGELOG to 1.2.3
-    files and in OVersion backend to 1.2.3
  * push to master onto private git server
 1. CI server (GoCD) tests and releases.